 This is a simple and easy project that even young children can participate in.
-This simple handprint craft is perfect for preschoolers, pre k, kindergarten, or school ages kids.
+This simple handprint craft is perfect for preschoolers, pre-k, kindergarten, or school-age kids.
 We will show you how to make these beautiful flowers in just a few easy steps.

-If you make several of these handprint flowers, you can add them to a simple vase and give the bouquet of flowers, to a mom on Mother’s Day, a grandmother, family member or friend.
+If you make several of these handprint flowers, you can add them to a simple vase and give the bouquet, to a mom on Mother’s Day, a grandmother, a family member, or a friend.
 You will capture your young child’s handprint for years to come.

 White cardstock or construction paper

 Glue dots or glue

 How to Make Handprint Flower Craft